Roof Membrane: Advantages and Field of Application

 EPDM or ‘rubber roof’

 4. Polyvinyl Chloride membrane roofs (abbreviated name – PVC roofs).
-PVC Roof membranes are reinforced single-layer membranes.
+PVC roof membranes are reinforced single-layer membranes.

 One of the main pros of the material is its immunity to bacterial growth.
 It is durable.
 To add, PVC is a chemically stable material, but it can still be hazardous to people and the environment.